A Theory Stack

 This document suite presents a personal working theory, an evolving visual framework developed by a single practitioner for interpreting and pressuring AI-generated imagery.
 It does not originate from institutional research, but from a recursive, practice-based investigation into how images behave under strain.
 At its core is the belief that visual intelligence is not measured by polish or aesthetic fidelity, but by how an image holds tension, reveals structure, and survives recursive critique.

-The suite introduces experimental tools and speculative methods.
-These systems were developed through hands-on usage of the Visual Thinking Lens framework, image generation, comparative analysis, and prompt-based testing, less as formal proof, more as a toolkit for probing what images are made of, where they fail, how meaning breaks down under recursion and how they break the confines of any given intent.
+These systems were developed through hands-on usage of the Visual Thinking Lens framework, image generation, comparative analysis, and prompt-based testing, less as formal proof, more as a toolkit of a refusal engine built for probing what images are made of, where they fail, how meaning breaks down under recursion and how they break the confines of any given intent.

 Together, these documents outline a hybrid visual practice that doesn’t pretend that an image “knows” what it’s doing.
 It doesn’t.
-Most outputs form through aggregation, not composition, based on a translation of words.
-This work shows what’s missing, be it through structure, recursion or pressuring alternatives.
+This work shows a refusal of defaults to seek out structure, recursion or pressuring alternatives.
 Then offering a scaffold path to rebuild and replicate.
-That’s the work.

 —> Author’s Note: The terms and diagrams in various documents use metaphors as frameworks, not literal descriptions of AI architecture or technical claims.
-A number of documents contain vocabulary of constructs that help communicate with AI systems and serve as a conceptual framework: a way to describe patterns, forces, and behaviors in prompt design and image generation.
-So documents that might include "centroids" and "systemic gravity fields," it is creating structured constructs that help communicate intent to AI systems, create predictable prompt behaviors, and build a shared language for critique and manipulation of generative outputs.
+It is creating structured constructs of logic that help communicate intent to AI systems, create predictable prompt behaviors, and build a shared language for critique and manipulation of generative outputs.
 The diagrams and frameworks presented should be read as maps of logic and metaphor, tools for organizing thought and authorship, not blueprints of actual model internals.

 In short: this work lives in the boundary between metaphor and method, where language helps turn abstract authorship into operational practice.